What skin peel is best for me?

 Is it okay to merge microdermabrasion with skin peels

 Of course!
 Skin peel-microdermabrasion is the best possible combination for skin improvement in appearance.
 This routine should be followed for up to six weeks for best results.
-You can also use our Flakey Skin Remover for scaly skin.

 Can I apply makeup after treatment